CompBio-Lab/geomx2rna/patrick/README.md

-#Using CLAM:
+#Using CLAM:..
-/dot For SVS files, original repository from mahmood lab can be used : https://github.com/mahmoodlab/CLAM /dot for TIFF Files, repository with adjusted code should be used: https://github.com/pcicales/CLAM.git
+*For SVS files, original repository from mahmood lab can be used : https://github.com/mahmoodlab/CLAM ..
+ * for TIFF Files, repository with adjusted code should be used: https://github.com/pcicales/CLAM.git